-Carolina Valdivia (PhD, Harvard, 2020) will be a UC President’s Postdoctoral Fellow in the Department of Sociology at UCLA during the 2020-2021 academic year.
+Carolina Valdivia (PhD, Harvard, 2020) is a UC President’s Postdoctoral Fellow in the Department of Sociology at UCLA.
 In Fall of 2021, Carolina will join the Department of Criminology, Law and Society at UC Irvine as an Assistant Professor.

-Carolina’s research interests include immigration, law and society, the sociology of education, race and ethnicity, youth and families, and social movements.
-Her work explores the ways through which various forms of legal and social exclusion impact the lives of immigrant youth and their families, including their educational trajectories, mental health, and political participation.
+Carolina’s research interests include immigration, law and society, the sociology of education, race and ethnicity, youth and families, and the U.S.-Mexico borderlands.
+Her work explores how various forms of legal and social exclusion impact the lives of immigrant youth and their families, including their educational trajectories, mental health, and political participation.

-Her current research project explores the consequences of heightened immigration enforcement on undocumented immigrants and their families.
-Drawing from participant observation and in-depth interviews with 103 members of undocumented and mixed-status families in San Diego County (CA), Carolina examines how immigration enforcement practices affect important aspects of family life (e.g. roles, responsibilities, dynamics) and members’ participation in work, school, the household, and the broader community.
+Her current book manuscript explores the consequences of heightened immigration enforcement on undocumented immigrants and their families.
+Drawing from participant observation and in-depth interviews with 103 members of undocumented and mixed-status families, Carolina examines how immigration enforcement practices affect important aspects of family life (e.g. roles, responsibilities, dynamics) and members’ participation at work, school, the household, and the broader community.
 Her work has been supported by several organizations, including the Ford Foundation, the Society for the Study of Social Problems, and the Center for U.S.-Mexican Studies at UCSD.

 Contact Carolina at: valdiviaordorica AT g.harvard.edu